 Further to this, we can also conduct an analysis to project how the company’s financial results will change if we alter the parameters that we can influence, such as the number of employees or working hours.

-Business Intelligence systems make it easier to draw conclusions from the data generated as a result of the multitude of business events occurring in the company.
-One of the biggest advantages is the ability to collate data that comes from a variety of specialized sources.
+Business Intelligence reporting tools make it easier to draw conclusions from the data generated as a result of the multitude of business events occurring in the company.
+One of the biggest advantages is the ability to collate data that comes from a variety of specialized sources and see the complexity in an understandable way.
 This enables you to see phenomena that, if analyzed separately, may have gone unnoticed and, thus, you can discover new sales opportunities or sources of unnecessary costs.

-Each year, organization data becomes an increasingly valuable resource – often referred to as the “new oil” for business – and their proper collection, analysis and use are now key to staying on the market and increasing competitiveness.
+Every year, corporate data becomes an increasingly valuable resource – often referred to as the “new oil” for business.
+Proper data collection, data analysis, and data reporting are now key to staying competitive in the market.